emu-russia/dmgcpu/alu.md

 ![ALU_to_bot_tran](/imgstore/modules/ALU_to_bot_tran.jpg)

-A regular memory cell, for storing the `TTB3` signal.
+A regular memory cell, for storing the `BTT` signal.
 The signal CLK4 acts as WriteEnable.